infsci2711/MultiDBs-KeywordSearchR-Server/README.md

 (4) When the MySQL is installing, the username you set should be root, and the password should be root too.

-(5) If you run successfully, you can run "lsof -i:7654", then you can see information of the process.

-(6) Now you can see our main webpage on your local machine.

-(7) If you update, run "ssh stop-server.sh" to stop the server and rebuild the javacode first, then run "ssh start-servers.sh" to restart the server.

 2. Before running the project, we need to open mysql port 3306 to the public 1.Open mysql port 3306 to public (enabling remote access)